Electron-beam processing

 Electron-beam processing or electron irradiation is a process that involves using electrons, usually of high energy, to treat an object for a variety of purposes.
 This may take place under elevated temperatures and nitrogen atmosphere.
 Possible uses for electron irradiation include sterilization, alteration of gemstone colors, and cross-linking of polymers.

 Electron energies typically vary from the keV to MeV range, depending on the depth of penetration required.
 The irradiation dose is usually measured in grays but also in Mrads (1 Gy is equivalent to 100 rad).

 The basic components of a typical electron-beam processing device include: an electron gun (consisting of a cathode, grid, and anode), used to generate and accelerate the primary beam; and, a magnetic optical (focusing and deflection) system, used for controlling the way in which the electron beam impinges on the material being processed (the "workpiece").
 In operation, the gun's hot cathode emits electrons that are both accelerated and shaped into a collimated beam by the electrostatic field geometry established by the gun's electrode configuration (grid and anode).
 The electron beam then emerges from the gun assembly through an exit hole in the ground-plane anode with an energy equal to the value of the negative high voltage (gun operating voltage) being applied to the cathode.
 This use of a direct high voltage to produce a high-energy electron beam allows the conversion of input electrical power to beam power at greater than 95% efficiency, making electron-beam material processing a highly energy-efficient technique.
 After exiting the gun, the beam passes through an electromagnetic lens and deflection coil system.
 The lens is used for producing either a focused or defocused beam spot on the workpiece, while the deflection coil is used to either position the beam spot on a stationary location or provide some form of oscillatory motion.
+The electrons leave the gun, are deflected and focused in a vacuum.
+Often this system has a flat horn-like shape in order to deflect the electrons into a curtain.
+The electrons exit into the air ahead of the horn via a window at the end of the horn, made of a thin foil of a low-z material such as titanium, aluminum or their foils.
+As the electrons pass through the window they heat it so it is cooled with air jets.